derveloper/derveloper/README.md

 ### Hi there 👋

-I'm Tristan and I'm working as a Staff Infrastructure Engineer.
+I'm Tristan and I'm working as a IT Security & Site Reliability Lead @sipgate.

 - 💬 Ask me about IaC and DevOps in general
 - 🌱 I’m currently learning rust